namreeb/namigator/README.md

 ### Production Testing

-To my knowledge, namigator has not yet been integrated into any emulation software.
-It has therefore not been tested in actual production.
-There may be unforeseen accuracy or performance issues.
+namigator has been integrated into [The Alpha Project](https://github.com/The-Alpha-Project/alpha-core) and several robustness issues have been addressed as a result.
+Thanks to them!

 ### Thread Safety